Acumatica/ACUCustomizationUtil/Readme.md

 ### Settings required to work with the Test Project
 The solution includes a test project ACUCustomization, which is located in the folder proj.
-The Test project is a typical customization project and allows developer to add new functionality or debug in the ACUCustomizationUtil code without being distracted by the creation of additional test conditions.
+The test project is a typical customization project and allows developer to add new functionality or debug in the ACUCustomizationUtil code without being distracted by the creation of additional test conditions.
 Below are the profile settings required to work with the test project:

 _VisualStudio_